 This daily serial will run through December 31.
 Each day's writing tip or exercise will be posted for 24 hours, 4am Eastern to 4am Eastern.
 Set a reminder on your calendar, fridge, or phone so you don't miss a single day of advice to get your novel finished!
 (For general writing advice and to find out how I sold my first book, check out my Writers Q&A page.)

-Q: Is YOUR story idea high concept?
+Comments?
 Share with other writers on Facebook.

 Check back tomorrow for the next tip from